 With native tools like:

 Your organization can automate development and operations tasks with confidence and flexibility.
-These agents can be tuned to your standards, your infrastructure, and your policies.
+With the right cloud engineering approach, these agents can be tuned to your standards, your infrastructure, and your policies.

 Microsoft envisions a near future where a developer can say: